liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

 ---

-![Tip](../../images/01-tip.png) **Tip:** The Software Catalog plugin was deprected in Liferay 6.2 and is disabled by default.
+![Tip](../../images/01-tip.png) **Tip:** The Software Catalog plugin was deprecated in Liferay 6.2 and is disabled by default.
 To activate it, navigate to the Control Panel &rarr; *Plugins Configuration* and scroll through the list of portlets until you find *Software Catalog*.
 Select *Software Catalog* and click the *Active* checkbox.
 Then click *Save*.